 “Latitude Rome.
 Altitude 900 metres.
 The sun, the light, whatever the season, are always there.
 Climate of contrasts…” is the description Michel Faucher gave of the artist’s native land.

-After a naturalist palette, in the early 1970s Loïs Frederick adopted acrylic, and even more, fluorescent paint that allowed her to procure the most audacious of palettes, full of contrasts: strident blues, greens, yellows, pinks, that are even deafening.
+After a naturalist palette, in the early 1970s the painter Loïs Frederick adopted acrylic, and even more, fluorescent paint that allowed her to procure the most audacious of palettes, full of contrasts: strident blues, greens, yellows, pinks, that are even deafening.
 Nevertheless, the saturated colour allowed light to dawn from the background.

 In this painting from 1973, massive blocks of colour are superimposed, interconnect and absorb each other.
 The colour creates vibrancy.
 By using fluorescent paint, the